-Oppo has cemented itself as one of the finest Android smartphone makers with the Find X5 Pro.
-It’s a rival to the best phones around and manages to take some risks in the process.
-Not all the pieces are winners, but on the whole, this is an excellent phone.
+Oppo cemented itself as one of the finest Android smartphone makers with the Find X5 Pro, so much so that it remains an attractive option a year after launch.
+It’s a rival to some of the best phones around and manages to take some risks in the process.
+Not all the pieces are winners, but on the whole, this remains an excellent phone.

 - Great screen

 - Strong main and ultrawide cameras

 - Poor camera zoom

 - Software needs more polish

 - Big focus on ultra wide cameraThe 50MP ultra wide lens doesn’t sacrifice quality

 - It’ll charge very quicklyUse the Super VOOC charger and you can get 50% charge in around 10 minutes

 - Impressive screenHigh-res display with excellent HDR support and fast refresh rate